 Remember when you are flying that each of the kids gets one backpack, one carry-on suitcase, and one baggie for toiletries.
 You’ve purchased a ticket for those children and they get to bring just as much luggage as you do.
 Even for a product junkie like myself, that’s usually enough room to store what I need, especially since we can all use the same shampoo and soap.
 And don’t feel like you have to segregate each person’s clothes into his or her “own” suitcase – kids’ clothes are smaller and take up less room.
 That leaves all the more space in their bags for those cute sandals you can’t live without.
 Or, depending on how you roll, a pair of sneakers for your early morning runs.

 Make sure you have the right suitcases.
 Before this summer, I can’t remember the last time I bought luggage.
+When it came to travel, we hadn’t changed up our luggage for a long time.
 We got a set of bags as a wedding gift and had been using those same suitcases – heavy, large, and coming apart at the seams – for all of our travel.
 Then it finally dawned on me that this travel gig thing was pretty permanent with us and I went to a discount store (Marshall’s and T.J.
 Maxx are good resources for luggage) and bought small, lightweight, wheeled bags for each of us.
 That’s right: Each boy got his own suitcase and for the most part was responsible for handling his own luggage during the trip.

 The one I got for Teddy is perfect not only because it is purple, but because the wheels move in all directions whether or not you are using the handle.
 He could (and did) easily push the bag through airports and train stations.